Ghostlore: History

-The first known recorded story to feature a haunted house is often regarded by folklore scholars as Mostellaria, which itself is believed to be an adaptation of a lost ghost story named Phasma written by the Athenian poet Philemon.
+The first known recorded story to feature a haunted house is often regarded by folklore scholars as Mostellaria (by the Roman author Plautus), which itself is believed to be an adaptation of a lost ghost story named Phasma written by the Athenian poet Philemon.
 Several centuries later, in the writings of Pliny the Younger, can be found the second-oldest mention of a haunted house in which the philosopher Athenodorus helps lay the bones of a restless spirit to rest.